Shubham-Rasal/portfolio3/src/content/blog/devlog-3.md

 I hope to find more clients using this site.
 If you want a website or a software to build quickly, then contact us through the website.

-That's it for this devlop.
+That's it for this devlog.
 See you in the next edition!!